new-product-development-cover

 • Working with product marketing and sales to check if your product's value is being positioned correctly

-• Collecting user feedback with interviews, focus groups, surveys, and data analytics
+• Collecting customer feedback with user interviews, focus groups, UX surveys, and product analytics

 • Running user tests to see how people are using your product and identify gaps and room for improvement